swentel/indieweb/README.md

 - Repost: repost a URL
 - Like: like a URL
 - Bookmark: bookmark a URL
+- Event: create an event
+- RSVP: create an rsvp

 You can configure this at /admin/config/services/indieweb/micropub